 One of the best ways to sample our amazing selection of ciders is at one of the many food and drink festivals taking place across Wales every year.
 An obvious choice is the Abergavenny Food Festival, the UK’s biggest food event which takes place in the market town of Abergavenny every September.
 Alongside a groaning buffet of great things to eat, you’ll find dozens of stalks stock with refreshing Welsh cider.
 It’s just one of a host of fabulous food and drink events.
 What not try the Welsh Cheese and Cider festival at Gower Heritage Centre, which takes place every May or the Great Welsh Beer and Cider festival, staged in Cardiff every June?

 Away from major events like these, you’ll find smaller festivals celebrating our local ciders and pubs and inns up and down the country.
 Head to the Lion Inn in the Wye Valley, The Blue Bell in Flintshire (CAMRA’s 2017 Cider Pub of the Year) or the Clytha Arms just outside Abergavenny, all of which host memorable weekend festivals during the course of the year.
-Cider enthusiasts will also want to visit places like the White Hart Inn, in Llanddarog (which modestly bills itself as the Best Pub in Wales) and the Penrhyn Arms in Conwy, a genuine contender for best cider pub in the land with dozens of tempting tipples on tap.
+Cider enthusiasts will also want to visit places like the family-owned White Hart Inn in Llanddarog.

 To be honest, we’ve hardly scratched the surface of our cider scene.
 Such is the demand for Welsh cider that new producers are popping up all the time.
 If this has whetted your appetite, head to the Welsh Cider and Perry Society website to find out more about our producers and discover where you can sample their wares.